-Slashdot, "News for Nerds", is sometimes a good source for technical news stories, many of which are relevant to COS 109.
-The accompanying reader comments range from insightful (occasionally) through sophomoric (often) to crude and puerile (all too frequently).
-Hacker News is on average more technical, but the level of commentary is much better than Slashdot.
+Slashdot, "News for Nerds", is the best single source for breaking technical news stories, many of which are highly relevant to COS 109.
+The accompanying reader comments range from insightful (occasionally) through sophomoric (often) to crude and puerile (all too frequently); you can skip them.

-Legal and political issues from Berkman Center for Internet & Society at Harvard Law School, Electronic Frontier Foundation, Center for Democracy and Technology, and Chilling Effects.
+Legal issues from Greplaw, Berkman Center for Internet & Society at Harvard Law School, and Chilling Effects.

-Technology news from Google, The Register, and Ars Technica.
+Technology news from Google, Cnet, and The Register.

 BOOKS: These are books that I have found worth reading as background, or for alternate views, or just because they were interesting.
 No particular order.

 How to Lie with Statistics, Darrell Huff, Norton, 1954 (reissued in 1993).
 A wonderful little book that will immunize you for a lifetime against statistical chicanery and meaningless numerical presentations.
 Some of its insights show up in one of the labs.
 If you read nothing else from this course, read this one.